 Saltaneh, who was Iranian ambassador to India under British rule, knew that the Brits would keep their tea production secrets under lock and key, because it was one of their main businesses in India.
 Saltaneh went undercover as a French laborer in India, working on plantations to learn all the trade secrets, and then bringing some samples back to Iran.
 He planted them in the Iranian region of Gilan, and the tea industry was begun.
 Today, there are 32,000 hectares of tea farms, most being located on the hillsides.

 Indonesians began tea production in the 1700s, having been introduced to the crop via Dutch colonialism.
-The tea culture didn't take off with the locales the same way it did with other colonial producers; In 2013, Indonesia produced 150,100 tonnes, however, 65% of that was exported from the country.
+The tea culture didn't take off with the locales the same way it did with other colonial producers.
+In 2017, Indonesia produced 139,362 tonnes, much of which was exported from the country.

 Indonesian production focuses predominantly on black tea, though small amounts of green are also produced.
 Additionally, many varieties grown here aren't well known globally, as much of the Indonesian crop is used in blends; mixed with other teas.